dfeagans/zaphod_noscreenCase/README.md

 The file in this repo were used to create a case for the Zaphod keyboard that avoided using the display screen.
 It was challenging to find the display part available.

-The front coves act as a switch plate, which are trapped on once the switches are soldered.
+The front covers act as a switch plate, which are trapped on once the switches are soldered.
+These are unecessary to support the switches but do help make the case more ... integrated.

 The hardware used were m3 low-profile socket head cap screws.
 I believe 8mm long.